Is a vet referral required for bookings?

 For dogs that are reactive to other dogs, you have the option to wait in your car and the physio will come out and meet you when its your appointment time.

-Alternatively send a text message to the physio to let her know that you have arrived.
+Alternatively send a text message to Physio for Pets to let them know you have arrived.
 You can then choose to take your dog for a walk a few houses away or you can wait at the top of the front lawn.
 Dogs must be kept on lead at all times.

-The animal physiotherapist will firstly look for pain behaviour and observe how the animal moves.
-This is followed by having a feel over the animal’s body to check for muscle bulk, swelling and other lumps and bumps.
-If the animal is calm enough, they will be positioned on their side to check joint movement and apply special tests.
-Your pet will also be asked to do tasks to check their balance and co-ordination.
+Your pet physio will firstly observe how the animal moves and look for signs of pain.
+This is followed by palpation of the body to check for muscle bulk, swelling and bony abnormalities.
+If possible your pet will be positioned on their side to check joint movement and apply special manual tests.
+Your pet physio will also check their balance and co-ordination.

-Please allow 48 hours notice by calling or sending a SMS message to Physio for Pets to notify your physio that you will be cancelling.
-This allows enough time for the appointment to be given to another pet client.
+Please allow 24 hours notice by sending a SMS to Physio for Pets to notify your pet physio that you will be cancelling.
+This allows time for the appointment to be offered to another client.